ADD12/ML-Sensors/README.md

 # Machine Learning Sensors
 This repository contains resources related to the machine learning (ML) sensor datasheet.
 The ML sensor is a new paradigm for edge devices which segregates the sensor input data and ML processing from the wider system at the hardware level while providing a thin interface that mimics traditional sensors in functionality.
-An in-depth description of ML sensors is provided [here](https://arxiv.org/abs/2206.03266).
+You can learn more about ML sensors on our website: [mlsensors.org](https://mlsensors.org/).

 ![ML_sensor](https://github.com/harvard-edge/ML-Sensors/blob/main/figs/mlsensor.png)